yomori/Agora-docs/docs/tsz.md

 The other labels imply that it includes both the bound and unbound components and mass range $10^{12}<M<10^{18} M_{\odot}/h$

-These are stored as HEALPix T maps, which can be read in using:
+These are stored as HEALPix maps (in field=0), which can be read in using:

 ```python
 tsz = hp.read_map(file_tsz)
 ```

-Note: the Q/U extensions have been filled with random non-zero numbers so that we have a T/Q/U set which is needed for PolSpice.
+Note: the Q/U extensions (fields=1,2) have been filled with random non-zero numbers so that we have a T/Q/U set which is needed for PolSpice.